Plan a Beercation to Lexington: Part 1

 I settled on coffee oatmeal stout ice cream made with an oatmeal stout from Ethereal Brewing Co. next door.
 One scoop in a homemade cone - perfection.
 I love coffee as much as I love stouts so my choice was pretty easy.
 Celia got the caramel popcorn which was equally decadent.
 I'm really hoping they'll start selling pints in their online store sometime soon!

-After ice cream, we wandered next door to Ethereal for a pint while we waited on Celia's husband and friend Josh.
+After ice cream, we wandered next door to Ethereal Brewing for a pint while we waited on Celia's husband and friend Josh.
 I had been to Ethereal briefly on another trip, and was excited to try another style and some sunshine on their patio this round.
 Ethereal crafts exceptional classics (IPA, Saison, and Wit) but shine with funky one-off beers.
 After our ice cream I needed to hit the reset button and decided on a gose.
 This traditional German beer is brewed with salt and coriander and is slightly tart and while refreshing.
 Ethereal's gose was perfect to start the night because it is light and has a dry finish.
 Celia had the oatmeal stout.
 Yes, I stole a sip.
-We sampled the Fleur Rouge Saison with Hibiscus as well, couldn't resist.
+We couldn’t resist trying the Fleur Rouge Saison with Hibiscus as well.
 The guys showed up and we decided to head down the road to Country Boy Brewing.

 West Sixth Brewing Co

 Located on the north side of Lexington, inside a one hundred year old bread factory is West Sixth Brewing.
-Their beers were delicious, the barrel aged porter being my fav, but seeing their unique brewery space and learning more about their company culture made me like them even more.
+Yes, the beers were delicious, the barrel aged porter being my fav, but seeing their unique brewery space and learning more about their company culture made me like them even more.

 West Sixth's passion for their home city of Lexington is truly inspiring.
 With community revitalization on their minds, the creators of West Sixth chose a one hundred year old bread factory located on the north side of town that had been vacant since 2008.
 In 2011, The Bread Box building was purchased and rehabilitated to create a mixed-use property that would enhance the community.
 The Bread Box building now houses ten businesses including West Sixth, a coffee roaster, a bike shop, restaurants, and more.
 The brewery has some outstanding philanthropy programs as well: on the first Saturday of the month, they choose a different non-profit and give 6% of sales that day to the organization.
 They even give 50 cents away for every six pack of Pay it Forward Porter to a local non-profit.
 Drinking tasty beer for a good cause - win, win.